RameshCKrishnan/comand_line_test/README.md

 ## Command Line test
-I am about to test git command
+I am about to test git commands

 ## What
 Some random commands
-Committing chunkst of a file
+Committing chunks  of a file
 Committing only the changes by picking them Cherry-pick
 Revert commit - remote